 My recommendation is that you try to find a fresh, no solution added turkey if possible.
 If you can’t find that, then shoot for a turkey that has 8% or less solution added.

-Once you do it one time, you will most likely never eat an non-brined turkey again.
+Once you brine the thanksgiving turkey one time, you will most likely never want to eat a non-brined turkey again.

 As most of you know, I do not recommend smoking a turkey that is larger than 12 lbs..
 14 lbs is pushing it.
 This is due to the fact that the larger turkey takes too much time to reach a safe temperature at the low temperature.
 It is risky at best and in my opinion, is raising the chances that your family and guests could get a food borne illness.